Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Estimators for High-Dimensional Quantile Graphical Models

-\begin{remark}[Computation of Penalty Parameter over $\mathcal{W}$] the penalty choices require one to maximize over $a\in V$, $\tau\in\mathcal{T}$ and $\varpi\in\mathcal{W}$.
+\begin{remark}[Computation of Penalty Parameter over $\mathcal{W}$] The penalty choices require one to maximize over $a\in V$, $\tau\in\mathcal{T}$ and $\varpi\in\mathcal{W}$.
 The set $V$ is discrete and does not pose a significant challenge.
 However both other sets are continuous and additional care is needed.
-In most applications we are concerned with, $\mathcal{W}$ is a low dimensional VC class of sets and it impacts the calculation only through indicator functions.
-This is precisely the case of $\mathcal{T}$.
-It follows that only a polynomial number (in $n$) of different values of $\varpi$ and $\tau$ needed to be considered. \end{remark}
+In most applications we are concerned with the case that $\mathcal{W}$ is a low dimensional VC class of sets and it impacts the calculation only through indicator functions, which is precisely the case of $\mathcal{T}$.
+It follows that only a polynomial number (in $n$) of different values of $\tau$ and $\varpi$ would need to be considered. \footnote{ A class of sets is said to be a VC class, if the VC dimension is finite.
+In what follows we use that the VC dimension provides a way to control how much we can overfit the data and it will also lead to (theoretically valid) recommendations for the penalty parameters.
+For the formal definition of VC class, see \cite{vdV-W}).}